erin-noe-payne/express-train/ReadMe.md

 $ train
 ```

-We are working on more documentation for the cli.
+We are working on better documentation for the cli.
 In the meantime, use --help to view commands and options.

 ## Programmatic API